Skip to content

 Atmotube PRO will track PM1, PM2.5, PM10, VOC, atmospheric pressure, humidity, temperature, and altitude.
 Compared to the current portable air quality monitor alternatives, nothing offers the same fantastic range of sensors as this device from Atmo.

-Furthermore, in third-party testing, the particulate matter sensors have proven accurate enough to be trusted.
+Furthermore, the particulate matter sensors have proven accurate enough to be trusted in third-party testing.
 While they aren’t totally accurate compared to reference monitors, they have a margin of error of 10%, meaning you can trust the readings your Atmotube is providing you.

 Besides the battery life, the connectivity and included carabiner make the Atmotube PRO the perfect portable air quality monitor.
 While the device’s build doesn’t feel particularly high quality (mostly plastic, with only the carabiner being metal), it feels durable enough to join you on various journeys.
 Of course, you’ll need to be careful around water as the Atmotube is not waterproof or even resistant.